jojo080889/ebs-manage-snapshot/README.md

 ebs-manage-snapshot
 ===================

-A small script to make and delete AWS EBS snapshots.
+A small script to help automatically make AWS EBS snapshots.
+This script can also delete snapshots older than a certain number of days.
 Based on [this script](http://stackoverflow.com/questions/9667390/how-to-automatically-snapshot-a-volume-of-an-amazon-ec2-instance) and [this StackOverflow question](http://stackoverflow.com/questions/9667390/how-to-automatically-snapshot-a-volume-of-an-amazon-ec2-instance).

 Setup
 -----------